liu-qilong/liu-qilong.github.io/contents/note/the-road-to-serfdom.md

 > The structure of the English nation is based on the distinction between rich and poor, that of the Prussian on that between command and obedience...
 In Prussia there existed a real state in the most ambitious meaning of the word.
 There could be, strictly speaking, no private persons.
 Everybody who lived within the system that worked with the precision of a clockwork, was in some way a link in it.

-> The “German idea of the state,” as formulated by Fichte, Lassalle, and Rodbertus, is that the state is neither founded nor formed by individuals, nor an aggregate of individuals, nor is its purpose to serve any interest of individuals.
+> The "German idea of the state," as formulated by Fichte, Lassalle, and Rodbertus, is that the state is neither founded nor formed by individuals, nor an aggregate of individuals, nor is its purpose to serve any interest of individuals.
 It is a Volksgemeinschaft in which the individual has no rights but only duties.

 > Is in the future trade to govern the state, or the state to govern trade?
 In the face of this question Prussianism and Socialism are the same… Prussianism and Socialism combat the England in our midst.